Last updated: 2026-04-27

 - Apr to Jun: Return to baseline.
 T-65, member services, billing, complaints.

-Nearshore licensed Medicare rates for FL MA plans in 2026 sit between $14 and $22 per hour fully loaded.
-Bilingual Spanish-English seats land at the upper end of the range.
-Florida onshore licensed Medicare runs $35-50/hr during AEP because of seasonal demand.
+Nearshore non-licensed Medicare fronter rates for FL MA plans in 2026 sit between $12 and $18 per hour fully loaded.
+Bilingual Spanish-English fronter seats from Colombia land at the upper end of the range.
+Florida onshore licensed Medicare enrollment work (AHIP-certified, FL 2-15 licensed, in-house) runs $35-50/hr during AEP because of seasonal demand, and that activity stays with your team.

 | Function | FL Onshore (AEP) | Nearshore (CFG) | Savings |